BangaloreCafe/fvs/README.md

                 the graph made by only that component, then consider that vertex and call the other strongly connected components recursivly.

+    Limitation : Graph should not have self loop and parallel loop parallel loop is loop between two vertices.

     Fitness Function : maximum no of strongly connected component.